 Idaho harbors four haplotypes of the potato psyllid: Northwestern, Western, Central and Southwestern as well as Lso haplotypes A and B (Dahan et al. 2017, Wenninger et al. 2017).
 Our lab colony was comprised of ‘Central’ psyllids infected with Lso ‘B’, verified via the methods described in Swisher and Crosslin (2014).
 The infection status of psyllids was verified in a sample of 40 psyllids collected from our Lso-positive colony.
 Each psyllid tested positive for Lso, suggesting a 100% rate of infection for the colony.

 Lso incidence was determined by the analysis of Lso presence in individual potato psyllids at the Entomology Laboratory in the Aberdeen Research and Extension Center (Aberdeen, ID, USA).
 Forty adults’ psyllids were collected from the positive colony and transferred to individual microcentrifuge tubes containing 70% ethanol.
 Ethanol was removed completely from psyllids before DNA extraction.
 DNA extraction was based on the methods described by Marzachi et al. (1998).
 Tissue was ground in 500 μl of Cetyl Trimethylammonium Bromide 2% solution (Alpha Teknova, Inc., Hollister, CA, Cat.
 No. C2190) (Composition: 2% CTAB, 100 mM Tris-HCl, pH 8.0, 20 mM EDTA, pH 8.0, 1.4M Sodium Chloride (NaCl) by a homogenizer (Omni International Inc., Kennesaw, GA).
 Samples were then incubated at 60°C for 30 minutes and gently mixed by inversion every 10 minutes while incubating.
-Tubes were centrifuged at 14000 rpm for 5min, then the supernatant was transferred to new tube of 2ml.
+Tubes were centrifuged at 14000 rpm for 5min, then the supernatant was transferred to a new tube of 2ml.
 One volume of chloroform:isoamyl alcohol (24:1 v:v) (Sigma-Aldrich, Inc., Atlanta, GA: Catalog number C0549) was added and then tubes mixed by vortex for 20 seconds and centrifuged at 14,000 rpm for 10 minutes at 4 ℃.
-The supernatant was collected into a new 2 ml tube, then cold isopropanol (Sigma-Aldrich, Inc., Atlanta, GA: Catalog number I9516) was added at a rate of 2/3 of the volume of the supernatant.
+The supernatant was collected into a new 2 ml tube, then cold isopropanol (Sigma-Aldrich, Inc., Atlanta, GA: Catalog number I9516) was added to a volume of 2/3 of the volume of the supernatant.
 The mixture was then stored at -20°C for 30 minutes.
-DNA was precipitated by centrifuging the mixture for 20 minutes at 14,000 rpm at 4°C, then isopropanol was gently removed.
+DNA was precipitated by centrifuging the mixture for 20 minutes at 14,000 rpm at 4°C, then the isopropanol was gently removed.
 Finally, 300 μL of 70% ethanol was added to the pellet and centrifuged for 5 minutes at 10,000 rpm.
-After ethanol was completely removed, the pellet was resuspended in 30 μL of nuclease-free water (Sigma-Aldrich, Inc., Atlanta, GA: Catalog number W4502) and stored at -20°C. DNA was used to detect the presence of Lso in psyllid tissue using qPCR SYBR Green analysis using a CFX Real-Time PCR System (Biorad, Hercules, CA).
+After the ethanol was completely removed, the pellet was resuspended in 30 μL of nuclease-free water (Sigma-Aldrich, Inc., Atlanta, GA: Catalog number W4502) and stored at -20°C. DNA was used to detect the presence of Lso in psyllid tissue using qPCR SYBR Green analysis using a CFX Real-Time PCR System (Biorad, Hercules, CA).
 The qPCR reaction contained primers 150 nM of HLBr (5’-GCG TTA TCC CGT AGA AAA AGG TAG-3’) and LsoF (5’-GTC GAG CGC TTA TTT TTA ATA GGA-3’) primers (Li et al. 2006, 2009); 1X SsoAdvanced Universal SYBR Green Supermix (Biorad, Hercules, CA), and 1 ul of DNA template.
 The program cycle was as follows: one cycle at 98°C for 2 minutes followed by 40 cycles of 95°C for 10 sec and 62°C for 20 sec.
 The melt curve was 65 to 95 °C, with increments of 0.5 sec-1.
 DNA of a healthy tuber was used as a negative control.
 DNA of a healthy psyllids was used as a negative control and water was used as a no-template control in all tests.

 No-Choice Arena Design